aloxe/huwindty/src/pages/documentation/markdown.md

 ### Images

 Markdown is not known to be flexible with styling images, but you find a workaround for most of your wishes.
 There is an extensive blog post about the matter in [How to Style Images With Markdown](https://dzone.com/articles/how-to-style-images-with-markdown).

+### Responsive images

+A specific chapter on responsive images explains how this template manages [responsive images](/documentation/images/).